emelcd/mailing_list_apps_script/README.md

    - The sheet Usernames is feed with the username of the email.
 Configured for using `@gmail.com` domain.
    - The sheet Videos is feed with the video ID of the video you want to send to the user.
 Configured for YouTube.
    - The sheet Logger is fill automatically.
+4. Create a new GAS project
-4. Build the project and copy the contents of `build/main.js` into your Google Apps Script project.
+5. Build the project and copy the contents of `build/main.js` into your Google Apps Script project.
-5. (OPTIONAL) Add the function `main` to a time-driven trigger.
+6. (OPTIONAL) Add the function `main` to a time-driven trigger.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Feel free to contribute to this project.

 ## License